SoftDesLab/PIRANHA/README.md

-# P-hishing I-dentifier and  R-emote A-ccess N-etwork or <br /> H-acking  A-PIs <br />
+# Phishing Identifier and Remote Access Network or Hacking APIs

 ██████╗░░░░██╗░░░██████╗░░░░░█████╗░░░░██╗░░██╗░░░███╗░░██╗░░░░█████╗░